vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    The list of PVs must match the list of PVs [received earlier](#1_get_information_you_need_to_update_your_addon).

 2. Patch these PVs so that they use the `Retain` reclaim policy.
-This is necessary to prevent these volumes from being deleted when the current version of the addon is uninstalled.
+This is necessary to prevent these volumes from being deleted when the current version of the add-on is uninstalled.

    This command patches an individual PV.
 Run it for all PVs in the list.